PrideChung/FontAwesomeKit/README.md

 **Available attributes:** (Both are optional, use default value if you don't specify)

 ######FAKImageAttributeRect
-The value of this attribute is a NSValue object containing a CGRect structure.
+The value of this attribute is a NSValue object containing a CGRect structure, the icon will be draw in this CGRect.
 You can wrap a CGRect structure into NSValue object like this:
 `NSValue *rectValue = [NSValue valueWithCGRect:aCGRect];`
 *Default: Center the icon in both directions.*

 ######FAKImageAttributeForegroundColor
 The value of this attribute is an UIColor object.
 Use this attribute to specify the color of the icon.
 *Default: Black color.*

 ######FAKImageAttributeBackgroundColor